sfeir-open-source/sfeir-school-nextjs/docs/markdown/03-server-components/18-hydration-cons.md

 ## Hydration problems

-- Poor reactivity
+- Poor interactivity
 - A lot of JavaScript is needed
-- Server code only at route level, not for any component
 - The whole page is hydrated at once
 - Even non-interactive components are hydrated
+- Server code only at route level, not for any component
 - Non standard (every framework has its own aproach)

 Notes: